 Capital Resources Requirement

-('RWA') values.
+The Pillar 1 capital requirements of the CSIUK group are summarised below, along with the relevant risk-weighted asset ('RWA') values.
 Credit risk capital requirements and RWA are further broken down by risk-weight methodology and exposure class.